 |---|---|---|

-| Egg | 5-8 days | Laid by the queen in individual cells |
+| Egg | 5–8 days | The queen lays eggs in individual cells |

-| Larva | About 2 weeks | Fed protein-rich insects by workers and grows through several stages |
+| Larva | About 2 weeks | Workers feed larvae protein-rich insects; larvae grow through several stages |

-| Pupa | About 2 weeks | Spins a silk cap and undergoes metamorphosis into an adult |
+| Pupa | About 2 weeks | The pupa spins a silk cap and transforms into an adult |

-| Adult | Varies by role | Workers forage and maintain the nest; queen continues laying eggs |
+| Adult | Varies by role | Workers forage and maintain the nest; the queen continues laying eggs |

-Adults take on different jobs in the colony.
+Adults take on different roles in the colony.
 Workers focus on foraging and nest care while the queen keeps laying eggs through the summer.
 By late summer the colony reaches its largest size before new queens mate and prepare to hibernate.

 Foraging Behavior and Range